 My goal is to concentrate the above analysis on logical thought without straying into extremes of conspiracy theories.
-Anyone who operates in today’s liberal democracies without a healthy dose of doubts about the mechanics of our society risks being a dupe.
+Anyone who operates in today’s liberal democracies without a healthy dose of doubt about the mechanics of our society risks being a dupe.
 I’m not calling for revolution however I would like to prompt others to seeking to better educate and inform and provoke critical reflection on inherent counterbalances in our values systems and societal arrangements.
-More than anything I want to help those that presently place minimal importance on privacy to understand why they are misguided.
+More than anything I want to help those who presently place minimal importance on privacy to understand why they are misguided.

 Saying, “I have nothing to hide” entirely misses the point.
 Indeed, people rarely reflect deeply on this statement before making it.
-When you subsequently request this person to hand over passwords to all of their online accounts, they invariably recoil in refusal.
+When you subsequently request this person to hand over passwords to their online accounts, they invariably recoil in refusal.
 You can’t reconcile ambivalence for personal privacy with an unwillingness to be 100% transparent.